samaradel/www_threefold/www.threefoldtoken.com/content/faq/foundation-faq.md

 ## Who owns the Foundation?

 The Foundation is mission- and value-based and not “owned” by anyone per se.
-The Token represents an economic interest in the ThreeFold Foundation.
-The Tokens are backed by the full faith and credit of our Foundation.
-In fact, our Foundation’s by-laws state that if the Foundation is liquidated for any reason, Token Holders would receive 100% of the resulting distributable assets.

 ## How will the Foundation be governed?
 How will decisions be made and implemented?